microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 7. In the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Contoso - Overview** blade of the Contoso Azure AD tenant and select **Groups** on the left.

-8. On the **Groups - All groups** blade, verify that there is an entry representing the **Engineering - Mandatory MFA** group containing the Azure AD user accounts matching Active Directory user accounts which are members of the Active Directory **Engineering - Mandatory MFA** group.
+8. On the **Groups - All groups** blade, verify there is an entry representing the **Engineering - Mandatory MFA** group containing the Azure AD user accounts matching Active Directory user accounts, which are members of the Active Directory **Engineering - Mandatory MFA** group.

 ### Task 2: Assign EMS E5 licenses to Azure AD users

-In this task, you assign a value to the **UsageLocation** attribute of each user account and assign an Azure AD Premium license to each user.
-This is necessary in order to implement Azure AD-based Multi-Factor Authentication for these users.
+In this task, you assign a value to each user account's **UsageLocation** attribute and assign an Azure AD Premium license to each user.
+This is necessary to implement Azure AD-based Multi-Factor Authentication for these users.

-1. Within the Remote Desktop session to **DC1**, open a Windows PowerShell console, run the following to install Azure AD Graph PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):
+1. Within the Remote Desktop session to **DC1**, open a Windows PowerShell console, and run the following to install the Azure AD Graph PowerShell module for Graph (select **Yes to All** when prompted whether to proceed with the installation):

     ```pwsh
     Install-Module -Name Microsoft.Graph
     ```

 2. Find the permissions you'll need to

-3. Open a Windows PowerShell console, run the following to sign into the Contoso Azure AD tenant.
+3. Open a Windows PowerShell console, and run the following to sign into the Contoso Azure AD tenant.
 When prompted, sign in with the **john.doe** Azure AD user account, which you created in the previous exercise.
-Accept any Permissions requests that pop up when logging in.
+Accept any permission requests that pop up when logging in.

     ```pwsh
     Connect-MgGraph -Scope "Directory.ReadWrite.All"
     ```

-4. On the Script pane of the Windows PowerShell ISE window, run the following to set the **Location** attribute to **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+4. In the Windows PowerShell console, run the following to set the **Location** attribute to the **United States** for all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $domainName = (Get-MgDomain | Where-Object IsDefault -eq 'True').Id
     Get-MgUser | Where-Object {$_.UserPrincipalName -like "*@$domainName"} | ForEach-Object {Update-MgUser -UserId $_.UserPrincipalName -UsageLocation 'US'}
     ```

-5. On the Script pane of the Windows PowerShell ISE window, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.
+5. In the Windows PowerShell console, run the following to assign the EM+S E5 trial licenses to all Azure AD user accounts with the UPN suffix matching the custom verified domain name of the Contoso Azure AD tenant.

     ```pwsh
     $skuID = (Get-MgSubscribedSku | Where-Object {$_.SkuPartNumber -eq 'EMSPREMIUM'}).SkuId